mawburn/portaler-core/docs/selfhosting.md

 yarn build:front
 ```

-You are going to use Nginx to serve the webpage, so you need to install it first:
+I suggest using Nginx to serve the webpage, so you need to install it first:

 ```Shell
 apt-get install -y nginx